+No spotted dolphin mortalities were observed in 1977-1991 foreign fishing activities.
 Data on current incidental takes in USA fisheries are available from several sources.
-In 1986, NMFS established a mandatory logbook system for large pelagic fisheries.
-The Northeast Fisheries Science Center (NEFSC) Sea Sampling Observer Program was initiated in 1989, and since that year several fisheries have been covered by the program.
-In late 1992 and in 1993 the SEFSC provided observer coverage of pelagic longline vessels fishing off the Grand Banks (Tail of the Banks) and provides observer coverage of vessels fishing south of Cape Hatteras.
+In 1986, NMFS established a mandatory selfreported fisheries information system for large pelagic fisheries.
+Data files are maintained at the Southeast Fisheries Science Center (SEFSC).
+The Northeast Fisheries Science Center (NEFSC) Fisheries Observer Observer Program was initiated in 1989 and since that year several fisheries have been covered by the program.
+In late 1992 and in 1993, the SEFSC provided observer coverage of pelagic longline vessels fishing off the Grand Banks (Tail of the Banks) and provides observer coverage of vessels fishing south of Cape Hatteras.
+Total fishery-related mortality and serious injury cannot be estimated separately for the two species of spotted dolphins in the USA Atlantic Exclusive Economic Zone (EEZ) because of the uncertainty in species identification by fishery observers.
+The Atlantic Scientific Review Group advised adopting the risk-averse strategy of assuming that either species might have been subject to the observed fishery-related mortality and serious injury.

-Bycatch has been observed by NMFS Sea Samplers in the pelagic drift gillnet fishery, but no mortalities or serious injuries have been documented in other fisheries.
+Bycatch has been observed by NMFS Sea Samplers in the pelagic drift gillnet and pelagic longline fisheries, but no mortalities or serious injuries have been documented in the pelagic pair trawl.
+Northeast multispecies sink gillnet, mid-Atlantic coastal gillnet, and North Atlantic bottom trawl fisheries; and no takes have been documented in a review of Canadian gillnet and trap fisheries (Read 1994).